wrporter/advent-of-code/README.md

 ### Usage

 1. Install [aoc-cli](https://github.com/scarvalhojr/aoc-cli).
-    - After you log in at https://adventofcode.com/, copy your `session` cookie and save it to `adventofcode.session`.
+    - After you log in at https://adventofcode.com/, copy your `session` cookie and save it to `.adventofcode.session`.
 2. Compile and install the binary with `go install cmd/ao/ao.go`.
 3. For convenience, create a `.ao.yaml` file.
 Example:
     ```yaml